mia-platform/documentation/docs/fast_data/configuration/realtime_updater/common.md

 ---

 Real-Time Updater is the service in charge of keeping up to date the projections with the data sent by the connected system.
-Optionally, the service can generates several events so that your services can consume these events and react when projections are updated.
+Optionally, the service can generate several events so that your services can consume these events and react when projections are updated.

 For having an overview of the features of the Real-Time Updater, you can go [here](../../realtime_updater.md).
 Here below, instead, all the configurations the service accepts are explained.